trgcyln/wordpress-database-fixer/README.md

 The script will give you DELETE MODIFY/ALTER table queries & remove those corrupted rows in wp db.
 It will also enable auto increments.
 Before running this script, please make a backup first.

 This will only fix your Core tables (users, posts etc..)
-It will not fix any other non WP Core tables.
+It will not fix any other non WP Core tables (plugins).

 #### This script will fix the following database symptoms and errors: